Components

 Disabled

-We should avoid disabling (disabled) Checkbox, because it can be difficult to perceive.
+We should avoid disabling (disabled) checkbox, because it can be difficult to perceive.

 Some users will not understand what the option means or why it is not clickable.
-If a Checkbox or group of Checkbox options is not relevant, it is usually better to remove them rather than disable them.
+If a checkbox or group of checkbox options is not relevant, it is usually better to remove them rather than disable them.
 If possible, give users an explanation of why options are unavailable.

 Nav has a helpful explanation of why disabled states are problematic (nav.no) and which alternatives exist.